ZhipengHe/zhipenghe.github.io/_pages/cv.md

 ======
 * Mar 2020 - Oct 2020: Capstone Analyst
   * Suncorp Group - Internship
-  * Brisbane, Queensland, Australia
+  * Location: Brisbane, Australia
+  * Description:
     * Capstone project for BInfTech at QUT.
-Coordinated with a team of 4 to integrate the enterprise architectural systems within the insurance department.
-Gathered business requirements and improving data models and reporting frameworks to improve efficiency.
+    * Coordinated with a team of 4 to integrate the enterprise architectural systems within the insurance department.
+    * Gathered business requirements and improving data models and reporting frameworks to improve efficiency.

 * Nov 2020 - Ongoing: Vacation Research Experience Scheme
   * School of Information System, Queensland University of Technology
+  * Location: Brisbane, Australia
   * Topic: Towards Design and Development of Interactive Visualisation for Organisational Analytics
   * Supervisor: Dr Chun Ouyang